-As our connected devices have led us to communicate in ever more diverse ways, it’s become fairly standard for outbound call centers to provide omnichannel solutions that meet consumers wherever they take their business.
+As our connected devices have led us to communicate in ever more diverse ways, it’s become fairly standard for outbound call centers to utilize omnichannel solutions that meet consumers wherever they take their business.

 So, with the capability to automate text and email as outreach tools for dialing campaigns, contact rates for sales and lead generation teams should be higher than ever, right?